The BURIAL GROUND

 All that now remains of the sundial is the stone base and the circular column base.
 No one seems to know when the rest of the sundial disappeared or what happened to it.
 Was it stolen?
 There are only three known photographs showing the complete sundial, all undated.
 The colour photograph above shows the sundial at the far right of the image.

-Thanks to Susan Earnshaw for the two black and white photographs.
+Thanks to Susan Earnshaw for the two undated black and white photographs.
+The centre photograph shows what remains today.